cesafi/cesafi-sports-web/README.md

 ---

+## 🧪 Testing Guide

+We are committed to maintaining a high-quality, reliable, and bug-free application.
+Our testing strategy primarily focuses on ensuring that new features integrate smoothly and existing functionalities remain robust.

+### Our Testing Philosophy

+- **Unit Tests:** Focus on individual functions, components, and hooks in isolation (e.g., utility functions, Zod schemas, custom React hooks).
+- **Integration Tests:** Verify how different parts of the application work together (e.g., a component interacting with a data-fetching hook).

+### Tools We Use

+- **Jest & React Testing Library:** For fast and reliable unit and integration tests of React components and TypeScript logic.
+We leverage Jest's integration with Next.js for an optimized testing environment.

+### Running Tests

+To run the tests on your local machine:

+1.  **Unit & Integration Tests (Jest):**
+    ```bash
+    npm test
+    # or
+    yarn test
+    ```
+    To run tests in watch mode (reruns on file changes):
+    ```bash
+    npm run test:watch
+    # or
+    yarn test:watch
+    ```
+    To generate a code coverage report:
+    ```bash
+    npm run test:coverage
+    # or
+    yarn test:coverage
+    ```

+---

 ## 🌿 Branching & Naming Conventions

 To maintain a clean and organized codebase, we follow a consistent branching strategy.
 All development work occurs on dedicated branches, which are then merged into `main` via pull requests after review and approval.